-You must’ve heard about Gordan Ramsay.
+You must’ve heard about Gordan Ramsay and his famous recipes.
 Have you tried his famous Gordon Ramsay Turkey yet?
 If not, stick with this article and try this amazing recipe.
 Gordon Ramsay is, no doubt, a world-class chef and a creative genius known for his world-class signature-style recipes.

 - 12.13 lb Turkey